Use This Gospel: Recording

 In December 2018, West collaborator Timbaland and Vindver took part in recording sessions with numerous rappers in Miami, including Saweetie and Lil Mosey.
 West had arrived at the sessions in under 24 hours, with Vindver recalling that West "bl[ew them] away" when he started "playing tracks for the Yandhi project."
 Vindver detailed the collaborative process between West and Timbaland, saying: "Timbaland would freestyle with him in the studio — Tim on the drum machine, Kanye singing in real time.
 He wanted to make more healing music at that time.
 But he was still finding what it was."
 West and Timbaland were reported to be recording together in Miami again during January 2019 for completion of the album, alongside rappers such as Lil Wayne, 2 Chainz, and YNW Melly.
 In addition to the song, Timbaland contributed production to Jesus Is King tracks "Closed on Sunday", "Water", "Hands On", and "Jesus Is Lord".
 "Use This Gospel" was produced by West, Mexican-American music producer Angel Lopez, DrtWrk, Vindver, and Timbaland, while co-produced by BoogzDaBeast and Pi'erre Bourne.

 Lopez recalled that the track "Law of Attraction" stemmed from a freestyle session with Timbaland, during which West hummed its main melody.
 After the session, Lopez told Vindver to add vocoder to the vocal.
 Lopez stated that West "went insane" after hearing the track and grabbed his microphone to freestyle the chorus.
 Lopez recalled that out of the 70 songs that were done in the freestyle session, only "Law of Attraction" was kept, which according to him, was "a crucial piece of music that we worked on, which kept us in the conversation a week later".
 Singer-songwriter Ant Clemons wrote the track for Yandhi, which leaked online in July 2019, along with other West songs.
 It appeared online incorrectly titled "Chakras" and in response to the leaks, Lopez issued a statement that leaked music jeopardizes "the essence of our collaborations, our crafts, and our livelihood".
 He further declared, "The leaking of music isn't for the fans or for the love of music; it's an invasion of privacy."
 At the time, it was reported by several outlets that Lopez was involved in the track's production.
+Reference tracks from British singer Dua Lipa for "Law of Attraction" were included among the leaks, although she and Ant Clemons remained off of Use This Gospel.
+Full versions of Dua Lipa performing on "Law of Attraction" were later leaked in October 2020.
 "Law of Attraction" was ultimately scrapped, being re-recorded as "Use This Gospel" for Jesus Is King.